 We will support local community groups that have aims and objectives which are broadly similar to our own (see page 2) and whose members live mainly within our area of operation.
+We have recently support Linnvale Community Group in this capacity.
 Support could be offered in a variety of forms, for example: